 In 2014, UNICEF and partners plan for:

-children aged 6 to 59 months affected by severe acute malnutrition are admitted for treatment
+children aged 6 to 59 months affected by SAM are admitted for treatment

-women and children access essential maternal, newborn and child health services
+women and children have access to essential maternal, newborn and child health services

-emergency-affected persons have access to safe drinking water, sanitation and hygiene
+emergency-affected persons have access to safe drinking water and sanitation and hygiene interventions

 Total affected population: 11 million

 Total affected children: 6 million

 Total people to be reached in 2014: 2.2 million

 Total children to be reached in 2014: 1.2 million

 2014 is a crucial year for the continued stability of Afghanistan.
 The presidential elections and the withdrawal of international combat forces from the country will most likely have significant economic and security implications for development, including increased unemployment, slowed economic growth and difficulties sustaining livelihoods.
 These challenges, combined with the impact of the national transition process, will affect the delivery of UNICEF’s programmes in Afghanistan.
 The final results of the Afghan Presidential election run-off conducted on 14 June 2014 will only be announced after the comprehensive vote auditing process agreed by the two candidates is completed.
 Meanwhile the situation in the country remains tense and, concerted effort is required at both national and local levels to safeguard the current peace and promote reconciliation during this period in the country.